If you are looking for suggestions of Korean dramas to watch, you’ve come to the right place.

 A pleasure to watch all around.
 The story moves along nicely, the tone is pitch perfect, the switch between the different times adds another layer of complexity and Yoo In Na gets finally a well-deserved leading role.
 The kind, humorous and smart hero is a refreshing change from the numerous arrogant leads who drag the heroine wrist-gripped behind them.
 Considering the anti-intellectualism of Western TV, it’s always nice to see that in the Korean drama world, the heroes are frequently scholarly types.
 Beautiful music, too, especially the ballad I’m Going to Meet You by Deok Hwan.

-And if anyone is wondering why the romance (and the frequent kissing – don’t miss a very cute one in episode 11) between the two leads seemed particularly convincing should look at Ji Hyun Woo’s confession at the press conference and Yoo In Na’s response a week later.
+And if you’re wondering why the romance (and the frequent kissing – don’t miss a very cute one in episode 11) between the two leads seemed particularly convincing you should look at Ji Hyun Woo’s confession at the press conference and Yoo In Na’s response a week later.
 Excellent.

 tvN.
 Written by Song Jae Jung.